esphome/esphome-docs/components/lvgl.rst

 In order to be able to drive a display with LVGL under ESPHome you need an MCU from the ESP32 family.
 Although PSRAM is not a strict requirement, it is recommended.

-For interactivity, a capacitive touchscreen is highly prefered because it is more responsive over resistive touchscreens.
+For interactivity, a touchscreen (capacitive highly prefered) or a rotary encoder can be used.

 Basics
 ------